Network Sensor Management

 - Analysis of DNS requests

-- Analysis of IPv4 flow data with application recognition (available with purchase of the add-on module)
+- Analysis of IPv4 flow data with application recognition (available as part of the Ultimate subscription, or previously as an add-on module)

 After you’ve made your changes, click Save at the bottom of the configuration panel to apply them to your network sensor.